lyteword/chspurgeon-tod/volume-7/psalm-128.md

 **Verse 1.** Consider:

-1\.The union of a right fear with a right walk.
+1\.
+The union of a right fear with a right walk.

 (a) There is a wrong fear, because slavish; this never can lead to genuine obedience, which must be willingly and cheerfully rendered.

 (b) But the fear of reverence and filial love will surely turn the feet to God's ways, keep them steadfast therein, and wing them with speed.

-2\.The blessedness of him in whom they are united.
+2\.
+The blessedness of him in whom they are united.

 (a) It is blessedness of life; for that is prospered.